Loading...

 Tag propagation based on lineage is not retroactive.
 For example, if you add a table, add tags to that table, and then run the lineage ingestion job, tags will not get propagated.
 However, if you add a table, run the lineage ingestion job, and then add tags to the table, the tags will get propagated.

-The native lineage job needs to pull in lineage data before any tag is applied in Immuta.
+The lineage job needs to pull in lineage data before any tag is applied in Immuta.
 When Immuta gets new lineage information from Snowflake, Immuta does not update existing tags in Immuta.

 There can be up to a 3-hour delay in Snowflake for a lineage event to make it into the ACCESS_HISTORY